Russian spy ship spotted 100 miles off North Carolina coast

-Washington (CNN)The Russian spy ship, the Viktor Leonov was spotted 100 miles south east of Wilmington, NC in international waters, according to a US military official, just days after the vessel was seen leaving the capital of Trinidad and Tobago, Port of Spain.
+Washington (CNN)The Russian spy ship, the Viktor Leonov, was spotted 100 miles south east of Wilmington, North Carolina, in international waters, according to a US military official, just days after the vessel was seen leaving the capital of Trinidad and Tobago, Port of Spain.

-Two US military officials said the Russian ship is being tracked by the USS Cole and other naval assets.
+Two US military officials said the Russian ship is being tracked by the destroyer USS Cole and other naval assets.

 Outfitted with a variety of high-tech spy equipment and designed to intercept communications signals, the Viktor Leonov was observed operating in the Caribbean last week, a US defense official told CNN.

-It was unclear at the time where the vessel was heading but the official said the spy ship has typically travelled up the eastern seaboard near Cape Canaveral, King's Bay, Norfolk and New London in the past.
+It was unclear at the time where the vessel was heading, but the official said the spy ship has typically traveled up the eastern seaboard near Cape Canaveral, King's Bay, Norfolk and New London in the past.

 All these locations are home to US naval installations.

-A second official told CNN last week that based on historical patterns the ship is likely on a 4-6 month deployment off the East Coast where it will be conducting intelligence operations.
+A second official told CNN last week that based on historical patterns the ship is likely on a four-to-six month deployment off the East Coast where it will be conducting intelligence operations.

 The Russian ship routinely performs this mission.